Law School Assessment in the Context of Accreditation: Critical Questions, What We Know and Don't Know, and What We Should Do Next

 Law Review Article

-formative assessment, academic support programs, learning outcomes
+educational psychology and metacognition, formative assessment, academic success programs, learning outcomes

 "The essay proceeds in several parts.
 Part I provides important background about student learners now in law school or in the pipeline to attend law school in coming years.
 Since the focus of assessment is on student learning, it is crucial to understand the individuals whose learning is being assessed.
 Applying assessment practices historically developed for learners with different characteristics can result in mistaken judgments or missed opportunities for understanding and shaping the learning occurring today.

 "Part II considers assessment practices increasingly associated with academic support programs introduced into legal education in the past quarter-century.
 Many faculty members were not exposed to academic support programming during their time in law school, because they sailed through their law school careers with little difficulty and thus did not experience some of the challenges that many in more recent generations of law students know all too well.
 Some faculty members may indeed regard academic support programming as remedial, assuming that those involved in this instructional area lack scholarly insights or exist in a world apart.
 Contrary to these assumptions, however, those engaged in academic support instruction are typically deeply knowledgeable about cognitive sciences and learning theory.
 They are among law schools’ best resources for guiding the implementation of the new ABA requirements on assessment, and faculty colleagues need to understand the scholarly insights emerging in this new field.